axelerant/testimonials-widget/OPTIONS.md

 ## Reset

-* Don't Use Default Taxonomies? – If checked, use Testimonials' own category and tag taxonomies instead.
 * Export Settings – These are your current settings in a serialized format.
 Copy the contents to make a backup of your settings.
 * Import Settings – Paste new serialized settings here to overwrite your current configuration.
 * Remove Plugin Data on Deletion? - Delete all Testimonials data and options from database on plugin deletion.